RayHightower/RayHightower.com/_posts/2020-02-03-opportunity-community-manager-at-bridgetown-partners.markdown

 The ideal candidate will fit the following description:
 * **Self Starter** - Capable of working remotely to produce outstanding results with minimal supervision.
 Runs through walls to get things done.
 * **Team Player** - Works well with other members of the Bridgetown Partners team.
+Communicates well, both orally and in writing.
 Shares information with team members via email, Slack, and other collaboration tools.
 * **Strategic Thinker** - Understands how the CM position fits into Bridgetown’s big picture.
 Demonstrates understanding by personally taking action where needed.
 * **Aggressive Learner** - Currently uses social media tools like Twitter and Facebook.
 Learns and creates new ways to engage the community with social media tools.